What Are the 2020 Medicare Reform Changes?

 - Turns age 65 on or after January 1, 2020

-- Who first becomes eligible for Medicare benefits due to age, disability, or end-stage renal disease on or after January 1, 2020
+- First becomes eligible for Medicare benefits due to age, disability, or end-stage renal disease on or after January 1, 2020

-If you're currently enrolled in a Medicare plan there is no action you need to take and you will not lose your coverage in 2020.
-Those enrolled in a plan C, F, or HDF can keep their guaranteed renewable coverage as long as premiums are paid on time.
-Moreover, current enrollees may continue to purchase Plans C, F, or HDF beyond January 1, 2020 and will also be able to buy the new High Deductible Plan G when it becomes available.
+Those who were already enrolled in a Medicare plan before MACRA went into effect on January 1, 2020 did not need to take any action and did not lose their coverage in 2020.
+Those who were already enrolled in Plans C, F, or HDF before MACRA went into effect on January 1, 2020 were able to keep their guaranteed renewable coverage as long as their premiums continue to be paid on time.
+Moreover, they can continue to purchase Plans C, F, or HDF and are also able to buy the newly available High Deductible Plan G.

 Your style is your choice.
 Shouldn't your doctor and your coverage be, too?

-The new High Deductible Plan G replaces the High Deductible Plan F as an option for newly-eligible beneficiaries.
-Insurance experts predict Plan G to become a popular choice for newly eligible Medicare enrollees that want the most coverage without surprises.
+The new High Deductible Plan G replaced the High Deductible Plan F as an option for newly-eligible beneficiaries.
+Insurance experts predict Plan G will become an increasingly popular choice in the coming years for newly eligible Medicare enrollees that want the most coverage without surprises.

 It’s important to select the best plan based on your budget, unique health needs, and state specific laws.
 If you have questions regarding your current coverage, please contact a licensed insurance agent or producer.